pybricks/pybricks-micropython/doc/source/startinstall.rst

    :alt: sd
    :align: center

-   Inserting the finished microSD card into the EV3 brick
+   Inserting the flashed microSD card into the EV3 brick

 Turning the EV3 brick on and off